by Alex Ross

 The crux of Feldman’s development came in 1950, when he entered the world of John Cage.
 The odd couple of the musical avant-garde—the gay, gaunt, Anglo-Saxon Californian and the straight, burly, Russian-Jewish New Yorker—met one night at Carnegie Hall, where they had both gone to hear Dimitri Mitropoulos conduct Anton Webern’s twelve-tone Symphony.
 Rachmaninoff’s “Symphonic Dances” was next on the program, and both men walked out early, to avoid having their modernist spell disrupted by Rachmaninoff’s romanticism.
 As their paths intersected, Feldman asked, “Wasn’t that beautiful?”
 And a friendship was born.
 Feldman visited Cage in his tenement apartment at the corner of Monroe and Grand Streets, where the East River Houses are now.
 The kid from Queens gazed in wonder at Cage’s austere bohemian décor: the Lippold mobiles, the straw mat on the bare floor, the drafting table with the fluorescent lamp and Rapidograph pens.
 He soon moved in downstairs.
 By day, he worked at his father’s coat company in Queens and part time at his uncle’s dry-cleaning business.
 By night, he consorted with Cage’s remarkable network of artistic acquaintances, the painters and the poets and the artists without portfolio.
 The painters attracted Feldman the most, and the interest was mutual.
 Pollock asked him to write music for the famous Hans Namuth documentary about the drip-painting process.
 Philip Guston immortalized Feldman in a portrait that depicts him with a cigarette jutting from his mouth.
 “What was great about the fifties,” Feldman later said, “is that for one brief moment—maybe, say, six weeks—nobody understood art.”

 Cage, in 1950, was turning music upside down.
 He had written works using found-object percussion, “prepared” pianos, turntables, and other gizmos.
 Soon to come were tape and radio collages, compositions using chance procedures, multimedia happenings, and “4’ 33”,” the legendary silent piece.
 But it wasn’t the particulars of Cage’s innovations that affected Feldman; gizmos bored him, and he almost always composed for ordinary instruments, to be played in a more or less ordinary way.
 What floored Feldman was the unswerving unconventionality of Cage’s mind.
 He now had permission to drop all inherited habits—to become himself.
 “I owe him everything and I owe him nothing,” Feldman said.
-In later years, they had some strong disagreements; Cage would talk about Feldman’s sensuous appeal, which, in his mind, was a problem.
-In one of history’s more obtuse putdowns, he declared that Feldman’s music was closer “to what we know is beautiful” whereas his own was “closer to what we know is ugly.”
+In later years, they did not always think alike.
+Cage would talk about Feldman’s sensuous appeal, in a way that implied a critique: he declared that Feldman’s music was closer “to what we know is beautiful” whereas his own was “closer to what we know is ugly.”
 Yet the two retained a fraternal bond.

 Not long after meeting Cage, Feldman opened up his own compositional Pandora’s box, in the form of “graphic notation,” which did away with the routine of writing notes on staves.
 One day at Cage’s apartment, Feldman produced the first of a series of pieces titled “Projections,” whose score consisted of a grid of boxes.
 The player was invited to choose notes within the boxes, which represented high, middle, and low ranges.
 A subsequent series of works, which began appearing in 1957, specified pitches but allowed the performer to decide when and how long they should be played.
 These conceptual approaches quickly became part of international avant-garde practice, as did Feldman’s habit of using numbered abstractions as titles.
 Soon enough, composers were filling their scores with patterns, pictures, and verbal instructions, and matters progressed to the logical extreme of Cage’s “Theatre Piece” (1960), during which a piano was slapped with a dead fish.
 But Feldman had no taste for anarchy.
 When he realized that his notation could lead to a circus atmosphere—when Leonard Bernstein conducted his music with the New York Philharmonic in 1964, the orchestra joined the audience in hissing him—he turned in another direction.
 The idea was simply to free music from the machinery of process.
 Performed in the right spirit, the graphic works sound like the murmur of a crowd in a temple.